Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Computational Experiments and Results

-Since we do not have access to all the test instances for air-cargo NRM in \cite{barz2016air}, we construct similar instances based on parameters listed in Online Appendix \ref{appendix:air_cargo_param}, including the demand class label, average weight, average volume, the origin, the destination, and the per-unit-revenue.
+\textbf{Without Routing Flexibility Experimental Setup.} Since we do not have access to all the test instances for air-cargo NRM in \cite{barz2016air}, we construct similar instances based on parameters listed in Appendix \ref{appendix:air_cargo_param}, including the demand class label, average weight, average volume, the origin, the destination, and the per-unit-revenue.
 Note that the per-unit-revenue is the parameter $\theta_1$ in revenue $r_i=\theta_1\max\{W_i, V_i/\theta_2\}$ introduced in Section \ref{sec:air_cargo_model}.

 We adopt a similar setup as \citet{barz2016air} and set parameters as follows: $\theta_2=0.6$; the penalty is 2.4 times of revenue, e.g., $l=2.4r$; the coefficient of correlation between weight and volume consumption and the coefficient of correlation between the weight and volume capacity are both $0.8$; the planning horizon is $T=240$, which is consistent with the previous passenger network revenue case; we neither consider the no-show nor cancellation, which can be easily incorporated, to be consistent with the air-cargo DPD \citep{barz2016air} (ACDPD); all demand classes arrive with equal probability over the reservation stage; we consider two different levels of the coefficient of variation in the random consumption $CV_D\in\{0.1,0.4\}$, two levels of the coefficient of variation in the random capacity $CV_C\in\{0.1,0.4\}$, and two scenarios of the average load factor levels (i.e., $\mathbb{E}$[demand]/$\mathbb{E}$[capacity] with the fixed expected demand and varying expected capacity).
 The network structure is spoke-hub given in Figure \ref{fig:network_structure} (a).
 Since this network only contains one feasible route for any given origin-destination pair, there is no routing flexibility.